pzembrod/cc64/File-formats.md

 [disk drives it can emulate](https://vice-emu.sourceforge.io/vice_2.html#SEC15), and two ways how it can emulate them.
-I am using the virtual drive option which is very fast, and though it only supports drive access through the regular Kernal routines, this is fine because neither ultraFORTH nor cc64 do anything else.
+I am using the virtual drive option which is very fast, and though it only supports drive access through the regular Kernal routines, this is fine because neither UltraForth nor cc64 do anything else.

 I did try the true drive emulation option, but it's very slow; using it with